 As the series goes on, Furuichi is treated increasingly worse by the other characters, getting into Accidental Pervert situations randomly and being called a pedophile.
-It gets to the point where he goes on a suicidal rampage because he's sick of being treated like crap.
+After losing a check for some money, he ends up with a consolation prize, some tissues.

 Vincent in Bizenghast tends to be treated like this.
 He has been shot at, hung for witchcraft, infected with plague, slammed against a wall while airbourne, enslaved, eaten by a giant Venus Flytrap, stuck up a tree, and finally stabbed in the chest with a rigging pin and killed.
 Edrear has taken over now (knocked out twice in a row).

 Bao of Black Lagoon is constantly getting his bar trashed by firefights and explosions.
 That he's rebuilt every time so far (sometimes with some help from Balalaika) shows either a great sense of resolve, or a great sense of stubbornness.

 Sharing Hanataro's birthday and bad luck (April 1st) is Ichigo's friend Keigo Asano.
 Despite his attempts to socialize and be friendly (though admittedly annoying), he is constantly abused, beaten up, or ignored by everyone ranging from Ikkaku to his friend Mizuiro.
 He is also constantly dragged into unfavorable situations; Ikkaku blackmailed him into letting him stay at his house, and his violent sister forces him to let him stay.

 Among the Espada, Yammy.
 In all his fights with the good guys, he has made a fool of himself.
 To be fair, the two first times he ended up fighting Urahara Kiskue, and when Uryu attacked him he was prepared, but still.